 Fibre based paper that can be processed to give archival prints that should last hundreds of years.
 Not easy to dry flat, often dries with wavy edges.

 “This is the main paper I now use.
 The only way to definitely know what a dry FB print will look like is to make one and dry it!
 If you think you have the right densities in the wet print then you can guarantee the dry print will be too dense.
 When you see this, make another print but reduce the exposure time by 6% to 10%.
 Wash and dry the 2 prints, look at them carefully under good lighting, go back and do some more if you need to.
-This tones reasonably well with sepia but not other toners.
+This tones well with sepia and other toners.”